 The shrub can reach the height of 4 feet and is hardy for USDA zones 5 to 9.

 Black Ice Rose: Black Ice rose is a lovely looking deep red colored rose.
 The name Black Ice is derived from the parent Iceberg roses.
 Sadly, it takes after its parents, having little scent.
-Some catalogs will describe this as "mild fragrance", which really is little nore than a polite way of saying it has none.
+You will frequently see us refer to a rose as having "mild fragrance".
+This really is little more than a polite way of saying it has none.

 Comments and/or discussions welcome.
 If you enjoyed your visit, then let your friends know with a comment on Facebook!